Skip to main content

 Create a replica

-3. In the Overview page of your service, select Create replica.
+2. On the Overview page of your service, click Create replica.

-4. Enter a name for the remote replica and select the cloud provider, region, and Aiven for PostgreSQL service plan that you want to use, then select Create.
+3. Enter a name for the remote replica, select the cloud provider, region, and service plan to use.

 The read-only replica is created and added to the list of services in your project.
 The Overview page of the replica indicates the name of the primary service for the replica.

-Read-only replicas can be manually promoted to become the master database if the need arises.
-For more complex high availability and failover scenarios check the related documentation.
+Read-only replicas can be manually promoted to become the primary database.
+For more high availability and failover scenarios, check the related documentation.

 tip